mrkkrp/mmt/README.md

 Bind each variable in `names` to a unique symbol and evaluate `body`.

-Each of `names` must be either a symbol, or of the form:
+Each element of `names` must be either a symbol, or of the form:

 ```
 (symbol string-or-symbol)